 High Anxiety

-High Anxiety is a 1977 American satirical comedy film produced and directed by Mel Brooks, who also plays the lead.
+High Anxiety is a 1977 American satirical comedy mystery film produced and directed by Mel Brooks, who also plays the lead.
 This is Brooks' first film as a producer and first speaking lead role (his first lead role was in Silent Movie).
-Veteran Brooks ensemble members Harvey Korman, Cloris Leachman, and Madeline Kahn are also featured.
-It is a parody of Freudian therapy and Alfred Hitchcock films.
+Veteran Brooks ensemble members Madeline Kahn, Cloris Leachman, and Harvey Korman are also featured.
+It is a parody of psychoanalysis and Alfred Hitchcock films.

 Plot

 Arriving at LAX, Dr. Richard Thorndyke has several odd encounters (such as a flasher impersonating a police officer, and a passing bus with a full orchestra playing).
-He is taken by his camera-happy driver, Brophy, to the Psycho-Neurotic Institute for the Very, Very Nervous, where he has been hired to replace Dr. Ashley, who died mysteriously (Brophy suspects foul play).
+He is taken by his driver and photographer, Brophy, to the Psycho-Neurotic Institute for the Very, Very Nervous, where he has been hired to replace Dr. Ashley, who died mysteriously—though Brophy suspects foul play.
 Upon his arrival, Thorndyke is greeted by the staff, Dr. Philip Wentworth, Dr. Charles Montague, and Nurse Charlotte Diesel.
 Thorndyke also reunites with Professor Vicktor Lillolman, a past mentor now employed by the institute.
+Thorndyke suffers from "high anxiety", which is not helped by the fact that the institute is on the top of an oceanside cliff, though Lillolman offers to help him through it.

 More details